cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 4) If running AERMOD for static point sources, it is necessary to instantiate the input data required for AERMOD Agent according to OntoDispersion (https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_Ontology/ontology/ontodispersion).
 See the JurongIslandInputAgent folder for an example of an agent that does this.

+5) If running AERMOD for static point sources, it is required to upload the elevation data to a single table in the stack postgresql database.
+This can be done using the stack data uploader.
+See https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader for more details.
+The table name needs to be specified as the value of the environment variable "ELEVATION_TABLE" in the stack-manager/inputs/config/aermod-agent.json and aermod-agent-debug.json files.

 Stack needs to be up and running:
 1) execute